FreshRSS/Freshican/README.md

 - `SITELOGO`: a URL to a logo image file
 - `SITEINFOS`: HTML informations to put in the footer
 - `SOFTWARE`: software name, useful to add a link to [AlternativeTo](http://alternativeto.net/)

+Note there is a FreshRSS-specific section in the `./templates/_header.html` file.
+You can adapt this part to your own needs.